GSA/data-strategy/pages/practices.md

 * Building a Culture that Values Data and Promotes Public Use (practices 1-10)
 * Governing, Managing, and Protecting Data (practices 11-26)
-* Promoting Efficient and Appropriate Data Use (practices 27-39) The importance of protecting individual privacy is integrated and emphasized throughout the practices.
+* Promoting Efficient and Appropriate Data Use (practices 27-39)

 The importance of protecting individual privacy is integrated and emphasized throughout the practices.

 ## Practices

 **Building a Culture that Values Data and Promotes Public Use**